 General Fong: He continuously pressures Aang to forgo the elements he has yet to learn and go into the Avatar state so they can take out the firelord, not knowing the implications of doing so (as did the cast and audience at that point).
 He points out all the soldiers in the infirmary, and mentions the many that have died.
 He even starts attacking Aang with his soldiers, so they can release the state.
 He also buries Katara alive though not killing her because he doesn't want Aang to turn on him.

 Sozin started off as this, but as he became older, he became more obsessed with power.
-It took until the end of his life for him to acknowledge this.
+It took until the end of his life for him to acknowledge this, and by then it was too late to change the course he had set.

 Hama.
 She wants to help fight the war so she does.
 By imprisoning innocent Fire Nation civilians.